 Easy and scenic family walk

-Besides the high-altitude hiking trails, there are plenty of easy walks in the area as well.
+Besides the high-altitude hiking trails, the area has plenty of easy walks.
 We made a lovely walk into the Seebachtal valley.
 The about 8-kilometre-long walk is one of the easiest, but also among the most beautiful nature experiences we have had in the Alps.
-The hike follows the mostly flat valley bottom along a dirt road.
+The hike follows the primarily flat valley bottom along a dirt road.
 At the end of the valley, you find a mountain hut offering food and drink.
-This hike is suitable for families with children or those not ready for mountain hiking.
-Read the full article about the Seebachtal walk here.
+This hike suits families with children or those not ready for mountain hiking.
+Please read the full article about >>>

 Falkenstein Castle